Sekitō Shigeo: Biography

-Since his debut, this composer and also as a musician has remarkably applied his abundant talents to Electone.
-His fresh, energetic, rhythmic and sometimes humorous style of playing is attracting a growing number of fans and enthusiasts to try and play Electone, and expected to develop new possibilities in Electone world.
+Since his debut, Sekitō has remarkably applied his abundant talents to Electone as a composer and performer.
+His fresh, energetic, rhythmic and sometimes humorous style of playing has attracted a growing number of fans and enthusiasts to try and play the instrument too.
+His venture also brought expectations to develop new possibilities in the Electone world.
 He is actively engaged in numerous concerts and recordings, both at home and abroad, practicing up to 14 to 15 hours a day.
 Sekito's music is what mostly described as "careful as the devil and daring as the angel itself".
-His selection of tone color, certainly of setting tones and miraculously manipulation of tones and bound to make us find ourselves all of a sudden pulled back to our past inner experiences or thrown away into the opened future cosmic space.
-This is indeed, a demonic work and may also as a result from the sweetness and purity of the angelic whisperings.
 According to the New Straits Times, Sekitō had released ten albums by 1991 and averaged two concerts per month, using the rest of his time to teach piano to students.

 In 1991, Sekitō performed arrangements of works by Mozart and Beethoven on his EL 90 Electone at the World Trade Centre Kuala Lumpur.
 Sekitō began the concert by playing his own arrangement of the Concierto de Aranjuez by Joaquin Rodrigo.
 Later, he changed his career into a pianist and changed his name into Akisino Ken (秋篠 健 / アキシノ・ケン).